 In the late 60s, George Newnes was run mostly by men.
 It was a corporation that relied on advertizing revenue.
 Reading between the lines, one could say that the “new kind of woman” that these men addressed in the tagline of Nova were, actually, nothing more than a newly discovered market potential.
 One could also say that Nova embodied the perfect emancipated woman to the eyes of the men that invested in its publication: a woman who takes part in the sexual revolution but still aligns with the stereotypical traits enjoyed by the heterosexual male gaze.

 In her recent thesis on the magazine’s history, fashion historian Alice Beard found that men made up about a third of Nova’s readership.
 With its glossy covers, George Newnes publishing could reach a wide market that included both the emancipated woman and the Playboy enthusiast.
 The ambiguity of its covers—is it satire, or is it sexy?— indeed, seems a deliberate strategy.
 Nova’s “new kind of woman” could moonlight as “entertainment for men.”

-Floriane Misslin (she/they) is a PhD candidate in Visual Sociology at Goldsmiths University of London.
+Floriane Misslin (they/them) is a PhD candidate in Visual Sociology at Goldsmiths University of London.
 Their practice explores the design of research methods to study gender, notably in design and fashion.

 This text was produced as part of the L.i.P. workshop, and has previously been published in the Feminist Findings zine.